-Definition Theory E and Theory O. Description.
+What are Theory E and Theory O?
+Meaning.

 Theory E and Theory O are two different approaches to deal with organizational change.
 According to M. Beer and N. Nohria they should be combined.

-In their article "Cracking the Code of Change" (Harvard Business Review May-June: 133-141), the authors describe two theories:
+In their article "Cracking the Code of Change" (Harvard Business Review, May-June 2000: 133-141), the authors describe two theories:

 -